mm6/ethereum-lab4-hardhat/README.md

 from users and these fees are distributed to liquidity providers based upon the liquidity providers contribution to the pool.

 Here, we use the well known address of the uniswap router.
+Execute the following line of Javascript.

 ```js
 const SwapRouterAddress = "0xE592427A0AEce92De3Edee1F18E0157C05861564";
 ```

-Here, we define an Application Binary Interface (ABI) for the ERC-20 contracts.
+13. Here, we define an Application Binary Interface (ABI) for the ERC-20 contracts.
 The function signatures are defined so that the caller will know how to encode the requests.
+Execute the following lines of Javascript.

 ```js
 const ercAbi = [